mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

-The reason for keeping haproxy under pacemaker's management is that we can guarantee that a VIP will always run where haproxy is running, should an haproxy service start failing.
+The reason for keeping haproxy under pacemaker's management is that we can guarantee that a VIP will always run where haproxy is running, should an haproxy service fail.

 Security Impact